Germany Dress Code

 Men wear dark color suits and ties.
 Women usually wear dresses, suits, pantsuits or skirts and blouses.

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, singlets, open shoes and thongs are never acceptable.
 If the wind was blowing, comb your hair before making first contact at the reception.
 Do not carry a water bottle or coffee mug.
 Carry only a slim folder holding your job application documents and CVs.
 Do not chew anything.

 In Germany, how you dress is the one of the most important part in being hired

 Other Germany Dress Code Info

 When you receive an invitation to the Germany job interview, apply for the Germany visa and Germany work permit.
-Start preparing yourself for job interview Take a quick look at job interview tips and other job search skills pages.
+Start preparing yourself for a job interview Take a quick look at job interview tips and other job search skills pages.
 Check the job interview do's & don'ts.
 Find out why people are not hired for available jobs.